datafold/data-diff/README.md

 [TODO run the code ]
 ```

+### Example: Comparing the same table in two different Snowflake schemas

-You can also run a similar command comparing two tables in the same database:
+You can also run a similar command comparing two tables in the same database.
+This could help you out when reviewing a PR and comparing the development vs production version of a table.

 ```
 $ data-diff \